DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

 ### Training set for the reranker

 For every topic in the [train_topics.csv](GeneratedData/train_topics.csv) list, we label its neighboring content items with either 0, or 1, based on the known correlation with the topic.
-The result is a training dataset ([sup_train.py](GeneratedData/sup_train.py)) for the reranker model - this is the output of the retriever.
+The result is a training dataset ([sup_train.csv](GeneratedData/sup_train.csv)) for the reranker model - this is the output of the retriever.

+### Testing set for the reranker

+Similarly we create a testing dataset ([sup_test.csv](GeneratedData/sup_test.csv)) for the reranker model based on the [test_topics.csv](GeneratedData/test_topics.csv) list.

 ## Reranker